abanifatimazahra/M1_Bioinformatic_mapping_sam/README.md

 M1 Bioinformatic project for analysis SAM's mapping files

 								README

--Our bioinformatics project consists in the processing and analysis of the data resulting from the alignment of the sequencing data.
+Our bioinformatics project consists in the processing and analysis of the data resulting from the alignment of the sequencing data.
--Variation in sequencing data types (paired reads, single reads...) leads to variation in alignment data.
+Variation in sequencing data types (paired reads, single reads...) leads to variation in alignment data.
 These data, which are stored in a SAM format file, can be summarized as follows:

-	Read's name : NAME of the request sequence.
+	- Read's name : NAME of the request sequence.
-	FLAG : Combination of FLAGs at bit level.
+	- FLAG : Combination of FLAGs at bit level.
-	Reference : reference sequence name.
+	- Reference : reference sequence name.
 Ref is set to '*' when we have no reference.
-	Reference's position : The first base of a reference sequence has coordinate 1.
+	- Reference's position : The first base of a reference sequence has coordinate 1.
 POS is set to 0 for an unmapped read.
-	Mapping quality : Basic ASCII plus 33 quality.
+	- Mapping quality : Basic ASCII plus 33 quality.
-	CIGAR : Concise Idiosyncratic Gapped Alignment Report.
-This parameter is formed by an alternative succession of numbers and letters that describe the insertions, deletions, matches and mismatches that result from the alignment of each read.
+	- CIGAR : Concise Idiosyncratic Gapped Alignment Report.
+This parameter is formed by an alternative succession of numbers and 	letters that describe the insertions, deletions, matches and mismatches that result from the alignment of each read

--To help you use the Script we have developed, we invite you to read this description and respect the conditions of use.

 							SCRIPT EXECUTION

 -This script can be executed only under Linux(Ubuntu) with python 3.